Dr Lisa Sugiura

-I am a Senior Lecturer in Criminology and Cybercrime in the School of Criminology and Criminal Justice.
+I am a Reader in Cybercrime and Gender in the School of Criminology and Criminal Justice.

 I am the Chair of Hampshire Constabulary's Force Strategic Independent Advisory Group.
 This is a group made up of members of the public, community groups and organisations across Hampshire, which reviews and challenges policing practices across the Constabulary - for example, Stop and Search, among others.
 In addition, the SIAG provides advice to the Chief Constable on controversial or complex policing issues.
 In this role I also sit on the Force’s Violence against Women and Girls (VAWG) Strategy Planning Group and have contributed to the National Police Chief’s Council (NPCC) Violence Against Women and Girls (VAWG) strategy.
 I am also a member of the Force’s Domestic Abuse Oversight and Scrutiny Panel and have sat on various Gold Groups addressing issues of sexual violence and abuse.